wrichter/frankenshift/README.md

 Recently I managed to fry the SDCard through repeated short circuits (yes, I was testing something).
 This is where the idea of a declarative configuration shone: after setting up MicroShift again based on the old instructions, I was able to deploy all applications & their configurations from my repository.
 I was also able to mount the old SDCard filesystem in a read-only fashion and copy all data over, effectively re-creating the complete state of my setup.

 At the same time it felt silly to continue to run old versions when a GA'ed version of MicroShift is now available.
 This guide shows how to set up this more modern version on Fedora IoT 38.
+The same approach also works on Fedora IoT 39.

 ## Prerequisites